rackerlabs/rackspace-howto-dev/content/skype-for-business/hosted-microsoft-lync-at-rackspace-deployment-guide.md

 type: article
 created_date: '2014-10-20'
 created_by: Aaron Medrano
-last_modified_date: '2016-01-19'
+last_modified_date: '2016-01-26'
-last_modified_by: Rose Contreras
+last_modified_by: Catherine Richardson
 product: Microsoft Skype for Business
 product_url: skype-for-business
 ---

-Hosted Microsoft Lync is a unified communications tool that offers secure instant Mmessaging, video chat, file transfer, and presence to users from desktop and mobile devices.
+Hosted Microsoft Lync is a unified communications tool that offers secure instant messaging, video chat, file transfer, and presence to users from desktop and mobile devices.
 It is available as an add-on for Rackspace Hosted Exchange 2013 email platform.